hgardne4/Apollo/README.txt

     src/Front_end/images -> folder containing all the images and visuals used in the displays src/Back_end         -> folder containing the server-side files

+How to run:

+Access the virtual ennviornment through:

+	python3 -m venv venv

+Then we need to activate the virtual enviornment via:

+	. venv/bin/activate

+Lastly we need to initialize flask to our python file through the following command:

+	export FLASK_APP=__init__.py

+Now we can run the program by executing:

+	flask run